AI Transparency in Healthcare

 Mitigating bias in AI healthcare is one of the biggest task faced worldwide

 During the 2025 Student service design challenge, IBM challenged teams to design equitable services that help human navigate bias.
-After secondary research, we chose to tackle the challenge in the complex space of AI healthcare, exploring and paving the way toward equitable and unbiased future.
+We chose to tackle the challenge in the complex space of AI healthcare, exploring and paving the way toward equitable and unbiased future.

 $4.9 trillion